 ALSO READSwedish apparel frim Vagabond gets favourable order from IPAB IPAB refuses use of trademark 'Sony' by India's AB Textiles Extended sales boost Shoppers Stop's sales growth in Sep quarter Our priority in last one year was to stabilise operations: M Shivkumar Now, create the colour of your apparel at Allen Solly store

+Registration of the impugned (challenged) mark only defeats this objective," said the Order, while removing the trade mark under challenge from the registry.
+A mail has been sent seeking comment from Carrera SPA on the order.
 The Swedish company argued that it has opposed the trade mark registration Vagabond of the respondent in many countries.
 It further stated that on being served with a copy of notice of opposition in August, 2005, the company, through its business network in India, investigated into the use of the impugned mark and found that it has never been used by the Italian firm.
 The impugned mark of Vagabond SPA was filed on 29th May, 1991 on a “proposed to be used” basis, it said.
 Vagabond Skor Varberg has also submitted a list of 41 countries wherein the trade mark Vagabond has been registered along with the registration certificate and the International Registration under the Madrid Protocol among other documents as a proof.
 The Italian firm has not filed any counter statement with the IPAB on the dispute.
 The matter was listed for hearing two days and as the respondent was again absent the respondent was set ex-parte, said the order.